What Is Gum Contouring & Reshaping Van Nuys, CA

 These terms are used interchangeably by dentists who perform them.
-Some may use contouring to describe the procedure with the use of a scalpel and reshaping when lasers are used.
 At the end of the day, the approach and objective are very similar.
 It is the tools that are different.
-The key is that if you want your gums to look different, it doesn't really matter which term is used, both contouring and reshaping can be an excellent solution.
+The key is that if you want your gums to look different, it doesn't really matter which term is used; both contouring and reshaping can be excellent solutions.

 Is this purely a cosmetic procedure, or is there a medical reasons for contouring and shaping?

 That depends on why you want to schedule a gum reshaping.
 If you are calling our office because you suffer from gum disease, we will first examine you to determine if you have the condition, discuss your treatment options, and work to eliminate the actual disease.
 At that point, you may very well need a gum contouring procedure in order to restore gums that have receded and are now putting the health of your teeth, roots, and jawbone at risk.
 In a very real sense, gum contouring and grafting can help save your teeth.